 Summary

 Master schedules must be based on anticipated enrollment and projected FTE.
-The schedule should reflect the core values of the middle school concept.
+The schedule should reflect the core values of the middle school concept and set the stage for a relevant teaching/learning experience.